 Auto Accidents Have a Multitude of Causes

 The average driver cannot appreciate just how dangerous it can be to operate a motor vehicle.
-Cars, trucks and motorcycles are all capable of achieving great speeds and doing even greater harm to passengers when colliding with other vehicles or objects.
+Cars, trucks, and motorcycles are all capable of achieving great speeds and doing even greater harm to passengers when colliding with other vehicles or objects.
 Weather, road conditions, the reckless actions of other people and driver error all contribute to accidents to varying degrees, so it is important to be aware of how all of these hazards impact your safety and what you can do to reduce your risks.

 Mechanical Failure and Defective Design

-Auto manufacturers and parts suppliers may be held accountable when their products do not work as intended or poor product design causes a failure that leads to an accident.
+Auto manufacturers and parts suppliers may be held accountable when their products do not work as intended or when a poor product design causes a failure that leads to an accident.
 Automotive recalls have made the headlines on a consistent basis in recent year due to the numerous flaws and defects discovered in vital automotive systems.
 It is also the responsibility of drivers to properly maintain their vehicles in order to reduce the risk of mechanical failure.
 Many lives are lost or changed forever in catastrophic accidents due to the failure of these parts.
 Examples include the following.

 There are many factors that contribute to driver error, but most of them can be tied to poor decision making.
-Our Chicago auto accident attorneys believe that every action that you make behind the wheel can increase or reduce the risk that you will be involved in an accident, but sometimes you are placed at risk entirely due to another person’s actions— which are completely beyond your control.
+Our Chicago auto accident attorneys believe that every action that you make behind the wheel can increase or reduce the risk that you will be involved in an accident, but sometimes you are placed at risk entirely due to another person’s actions, which are completely beyond your control.
 The causes of driver error include, but are not limited to the following.

-- Speeding and tailgating— these errors are related to the impatience of drivers, who act more aggressive when in a hurry to get to their destinations.
+- Speeding and tailgating — These errors are related to the impatience of drivers, who act more aggressive when in a hurry to get to their destinations.
 Studies have shown that excessive speeds are a major factor in the severity of injuries suffered in accidents.
 Speeding doesn’t actually get drivers to their destinations much faster either, as traveling an extra 10-20 mph faster may only shave several minutes off of a local trip.

-- Driver distraction— technology has allowed many drivers to grow complacent by providing a false sense of security.
+- Driver distraction — Technology has allowed many drivers to grow complacent by providing a false sense of security.
 While it is true that new safety technologies may reduce the severity of accidents, the connective technologies offered in many new vehicles also add new ways to draw drivers’ attention away from the road.
 The majority of reported accidents in recent years have involved some degree of driver distraction.

 The Impact of Weather Conditions on Road Safety